gjy3035/C-3-Framework/results_reports/VGG_decoder/GCC_rd/readme.md

-The results of VGG on GCC dataset using random splitting.
+The results of VGG decoder on GCC dataset using random splitting.

-The model is trained 35 epoches, which achieves MAE of **36.6** and MSE of **88.9**.
+The model is trained 35 epoches, which achieves MAE of **37.2** and MSE of **91.2**.

 ## Screenshot of Training Process